mlim15/sld-snp/README.md

 ----------

 * For some reason, it can sometimes literally take several minutes of real time for the MCM menu to be registered.
 I don't know why this happens but the mod is still functional while the menu is inaccessible.
 Just be aware.
+* The way Skyrim handles picking up books seems to mean that if you drop a stack of them on the floor, picking up that stack only adds one copy to your inventory.
+As a result, dropping notes on the floor and picking them up will result in you losing all but one of the notes you dropped.
+So don't drop your notes on the ground.